Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 - [x] *Hdfs VS S3*:
   - [ ] *Hdfs*: A distributed file system that allows for storage of files in a hirarchiel FS, and allows for data querying and processing using tools such as MapReduce and Spark, in addition to the ability to utilize the GPU (as of hadoop 3.x) along with spark, however hdfs is usually self managed or managed using external vendors which come with a not so small cost, while the availability of these systems is lower than the availability of S3 which is managed by amazon and and is cheaper.
+        Hdfs requires a SATA drive, which are relatively cheap and provide large amounts of storage. for the nodes, it is recomended to use 8 to 16 cores, along with 32 to 64 gb ram or 16 gb of ram for the DN, with a Network of at least 1gbps
-        Hdfs also allows for querying on the data using apache Impala, Hive and Hbase
+        Hdfs also allows for querying on the data using apache Impala, Hive and Hbase By default Hdfs replicates the data 3 times which can use a lot of data and has a very high overhead, however, as of hdfs version 3, it uses erasure coding which allows for only 50% overhead while maintaining the same redundency as the 3 replica.
-  - [ ] *S3* (Simple Storage Service): can only store and retrieved objects by their key / name, no querying can be done on the s3 and it is not a file system, meaning there are no folders, only file names, S3 allows to tag and store some additional metadata along with the file, has a very simple REST api that can be used and is managed by amazon, with other S3 compatible systems such as Minio that are also Object storage.
+  - [ ] *S3* (Simple Storage Service): can only store and retrieved objects by their key / name, and querying can be done on s3 only by moving the data to a different place like spark or Hive and then it is possible to query the data and it is not a file system, meaning there are no folders, only file names, S3 allows to tag and store some additional metadata along with the file, has a very simple REST api that can be used and is managed by amazon, with other S3 compatible systems such as Minio that are also Object storage.
         S3 is relatively cheap, as you only pay for what you use, in addition to it being managed by Amazon which have the resources and the knowledge to provide extremely high availability (11 nines) with good performance and a good cost.
+        S3 also uses Erasure coding to have a smaller replication overhead so it allows for redundency without too large of an overhead.
+        S3 requires also higher on prem costs, because the recomended S3 on prem hardware reqs are a NVME drive (which is very fast but also very very expensive), along with 256 gb of ram and 100 GBE network, because
+        So on prem it is slightly more expensive than hadoop.

 - [x] *Hdfs use cases*: to store large amounts of files that need to be searchable (Websites and text / pdf files), hadoop is often used in the finance industry for risk modelling (using big data that is stored in hdfs and analyzing with mapreduce and spark), can also be used like a regular file / block storage that can handle a lot of data and scale easily while being reliable, Hdfs can also be used along with analytics tools to detect fradulent activity.